domglusk/My-Personal-Findings/README.md

 Add picom as a startup app in XFCE, NOT in ~/.config/qtile/autostart.sh

 # How to make GTK and QT Apps Consistent w/ Any Theme
-There is not a single good guide out there on getting KDE (QT) apps to work on any other desktop environment other than KDE (wihout either mismatched dark and light themes or horrible tearing in apps).
+I couldn't find a single comprehensive guide out there that I could find on getting KDE (QT) apps to work on any other desktop environment other than KDE (wihout either mismatched dark and light themes or horrible tearing in apps).
 IT IS VERY POSSIBLE, but you need to install a lot of dependencies.

 Install
-qt5ct
+qt5ct-kde
 qt6ct
 kvantum-git
 dolphin
 kate
+konsole
 plasma-desktop

+yay -S --needed qt5ct-kde qt6ct kvantum-git dolphin kate konsole plasma-desktop (should work)

-Set the environment variables in /etc/environment/ to
+Set the environment variables in /etc/environment/ (just add it on it's own line) to
 $XDG_CURRENT_SESSION=KDE
 and log into plasma-desktop.
 Set your application style to kvantum and set the theme to the respective color scheme (KvArc for example in Kvantum and color schemes).
 This is because you can't import kde color schemes easily to qt5ct and qt6ct.
 Set your icon theme to the one you want to use (for me that was Fluent Dark), change your cursor to the one you want (again Fluent for me)
 After doing that log back into xfce/qtile/gnome/ whatever your using and open up qt5ct, sudo qt5ct, qt6ct, and sudo qt6ct.
 In ALL of them set the application theme to kvantum, leave the color scheme as default.
 Go to fonts and set